fotherja/RGB_Energy_Monitoring_Lamp/README.md

 An RGB Lamp that changes it's colour based on the current electricity consumption

-There are a few different all these files are placed an run on:
+There are a few different places all these files are run on:

  Arduino Pro Mini at the electricity meter acting as the transmitter unit: